SEND Resources for professionals

 The latest training opportunities can be found on the calendars below:

-The send gateway is an online portal offering education professionals free, easy access to high quality information, resources and training for meeting the needs of children with special educational needs and disabilities (SEND).
+The send gateway (published by NASEN) is an online portal offering education professionals free, easy access to high quality information, resources and training for meeting the needs of children with special educational needs and disabilities (SEND).

 Focus on SEND training for educational practitioners working across Early Years, Primary, Secondary and Post 16